hoganman/heartfailurepred/README.md

 multi-layer perceptron (MLP).
 The number of nodes in the layer 2x times the number of input-features.
 See the [tensorflow_nn.ipynb](https://github.com/hoganman/heartfailurepred/blob/main/tensorflow_nn.ipynb) notebook for the data model and results.

+## Bagged Random Forest (BARF)
+Using scikit-learn, I define a ```BaggingClassifier``` with a random forest (NOT decision tree).
+This is unorthodox, but interesting to try.
+See the [sklearn_baggingclassifier.ipynb](https://github.com/hoganman/heartfailurepred/blob/main/sklearn_baggingclassifier.ipynb) notebook for the data model and results.

 ## Boosted Decision Tree (BDT)
-Using scikit-learn, I define a ```RandomForestClassifier``` with AdaBoost defaults.
+Using scikit-learn, I define a ```DecisionTreeClassifier``` with AdaBoost.
 The BDT is quite robust in general and requires little tuning for model convergence.
-However, this data is not very large (much less than thousands) and the variance of the prediction could be high.
-Using bagging should help.
+However, I observe that the specificity is lower than the bagging classifier.
 See the [sklearn_adaboostclassier.ipynb](https://github.com/hoganman/heartfailurepred/blob/main/sklearn_adaboostclassier.ipynb) notebook for the data model and results.

-## Bagged Random Forest (BARF)
-Using scikit-learn, I define a ```BaggingClassifier``` with the defaults.
-The advantage of BARF over BDT is that with the bootstrapping enabled, we can reduce the effects of high variance from non-bagging methods.
-See the [sklearn_baggingclassifier.ipynb](https://github.com/hoganman/heartfailurepred/blob/main/sklearn_baggingclassifier.ipynb) notebook for the data model and results.

 # Results